diantyapitaloka/Variable-PHP/README.md

 ## 🦞🦀🦑 Introduction 🦑🦀🦞
 The definition:
 - PHP is a programming language that has many variables.
+- Variable Variables: PHP allows for dynamic variable names by using two dollar signs, where the value of one variable becomes the name of another.
+For example, if a variable contains the string "hello", using a double dollar sign will access the variable named hello.

+Variable Functions: You can call a function dynamically by appending parentheses to a variable that contains a string matching a function name.
+This allows the script to decide which piece of logic to execute at runtime based on user input or logic.

+Type Juggling and Casting: PHP is a loosely typed language that automatically converts variables to the required type depending on the mathematical or logical context.
+However, you can use explicit casting to force a variable into a specific type like an integer or a boolean to ensure data integrity.

+The Undefined vs Null Distinction: Accessing a variable that has not been initialized will trigger a warning in modern versions of PHP.
+It is a best practice to initialize your variables or use the isset function to verify their existence before use.

+Constructor Property Promotion: This feature allows you to declare and initialize class properties directly within the constructor’s parameter list.
+It significantly reduces boilerplate code by combining variable declaration and assignment into a single line.

+Read-only Properties: You can mark class variables with a keyword that ensures they can only be assigned a value once.
+This provides a way to create immutable data structures within objects while still allowing them to be set during initialization.

+Variable Interpolation: Variables placed inside double-quoted strings are automatically parsed and replaced by their actual values.
+Using curly braces around the variable name helps clarify where the name starts and ends within complex strings.

+The Global Symbol Table: Every global variable is automatically indexed in a special associative array that is accessible from any scope in the script.
+This provides a way to interact with global data without needing to use the global keyword inside every function.
 - Variable Scoping Rules: PHP variables are limited to the scope in which they are defined, such as inside a specific function or the global script.
 To access a global variable within a function, you must explicitly use the global keyword or the $GLOBALS array.
 - Static Variables in Functions: When a variable is declared as static inside a function, it retains its value even after the function execution completes.
 This allows you to track state across multiple calls to the same function without resorting to global variables.
 - The Null Coalescing Operator: Introduced to streamline variable checks, the ?? operator returns the first operand if it exists and is not null.
 It effectively replaces the verbose ternary-with-isset pattern, making default value assignments much cleaner.